P-1884/kSWAP/README.md

 The AWS queue, which retrieves real-time classification data, needs to be configured to run AWS SWAP.
 Instructions for doing this are [here](https://docs.google.com/document/d/1kFpuq2QxfeXJRy6cIiAQgYiYt2Z2lr_OB5hIKPG246Y/edit?usp=sharing) (Credit: Zooniverse).
 This will generate two keys, AMAZON_ACCESS_KEY_ID and AMAZON_SECRET_ACCESS_KEY which are used by this package.

 ### And Finally
-Once the above has been completed, run SWAP by uncommenting one of the functions in 'main' within examples/run.py.\
+Once the above has been completed, run SWAP by uncommenting one of the functions in 'main' within examples/run.py.
+There is a 'quick_check' file which gives a quick summary of classifications so far (useful for when running AWS SWAP to check progress).\
 Please report any bugs as Github Issues.